Back to all programs

 What are the Seeding Strength Grants?

 Seeding Strength Grants provide funding to young Aboriginal and Torres Strait Islander people (16-35) and organisations fighting injustice and building Black power across the country.
-Round 3 of the grants is opening in July and is distributing $100,000 total of funding available in 2024.
 We are offering two types of grants:

-• Rapid response: First Nations young people (aged 16-35 years) can apply for rapid response grants of $2,000 to $10,000 for urgent campaigns / movements / initiatives relating to social change in response to systematic oppression & specific injustices of First Nations young people.
-In December FYA is opening up rapid response grants for young mob organising Invasion/Survival day actions.
-See the ‘When are applications open?’ section below for more details on this.
+• Rapid response (open all year round): First Nations young people (aged 16-35 years) can apply for rapid response grants of $2,000 to $10,000 for urgent campaigns / movements / initiatives relating to social change in response to systematic oppression & specific injustices of First Nations young people.

-• Campaign, movement or project based (CLOSED): First Nations young people (aged 16-35 years) can apply for grants (from $2,000 to $50,000) to support core funding for existing or new campaigns, movements and projects in our five impact areas:
+• Campaign, movement or project based (closed – available in the second half of the year): First Nations young people (aged 16-35 years) can apply for grants (from $2,000 to $50,000) to support core funding for existing or new campaigns, movements and projects in our five impact areas:

 • Truthtelling and storytelling